Current Research Projects

 Surveillance and Monitoring of Chronic Wasting Disease in Florida’s Deer

-A Fish and Wildlife Health Team has begun a risk assessment for Chronic Wasting Disease, a nervous system disease that is fatal to deer.
-The data obtained in the assessment study will allow management of the disease in Florida.
+The Fish and Wildlife Health Team continues to monitor for Chronic Wasting Disease (CWD), a nervous system disease that is fatal to deer.
+The data obtained in an assessment study has helped detect the first positive case of CWD in Florida.

 Investigation Of Cutaneous Ulcers Affecting Invasive Lionfish Pterois spp.
 In The Gulf Of Mexico